How to set up a fitness watch or activity tracker

 Follow the process in this guide for a seamless and stress-free set up - you'll be ready to go in no time at all.
 Or if you're all set up, take a look at our five easy tips for getting the most from our fitness watch or activity tracker - from how to wear it and clean it, to improving the accuracy of the tracking.

-If you haven't yet bought your perfect device, head over to our Best Buy fitness watches and activity trackers to find the best from our tests.
+If you haven't yet bought your perfect device, head over to our list of best fitness watches and activity trackers to find the best from our tests.

 How to get started with your fitness watch or activity tracker